Chief Yaya Jarjusey Cross-Examined At Mansa Konko Magistrate Court

 The Chief denied having a hand in the arrest of compound heads but confirmed that only one compound head was arrested; that he did not report any GDC member which resulted in their arrest.
 He said the allegations about the land sold to Boido Sallah for D65,000 was fabricated.

-The case was adjourned to 8th February 2019, at 10 am for the continuation.
+The case was adjourned to 8th February 2019, at 10 am for the continuation of hearing.

-The charges against him are sedition and prohibition of conduct conducive to the breach of the peace, which relate to a statement he uttered and is posted in WhatsApp.
-Fadera is alleged to have insulted the District Chiefs in a WhatsApp audio.

-Jarjusey said he was appointed as a Chief in 1997 and he succeeded Malou Yarboe who also took it from Buwa Kinteh.
-He said he began supporting ex-president Yahya Jammeh the day he took over power.
+Jarjusey said he was appointed as a Chief in 1997 and succeeded Malou Yarboe who also succeeded Buwa Kinteh; that he began supporting ex-president Yahya Jammeh the day he took over power.